Cloud Cost Management FAQ

 Costs that span services (networking, support fees)

-CerteroX for Cloud supports cost allocation through tagging, account structure, and virtual tags that categorize resources automatically based on patterns and rules.
+CerteroX Cloud Management supports cost allocation through tagging, account structure, and virtual tags that categorise resources automatically based on rules.

 What is cloud cost anomaly detection?

-Anomaly detection uses statistical analysis and machine learning to identify unusual spending patterns that may indicate problems requiring attention.
+Anomaly detection uses statistical analysis to identify unusual spending patterns that may indicate problems requiring attention.

 What anomalies indicate: